-Repeater vs Access Point: Which Is Best for My Business?
+Repeater vs Access Point: Which Is Best?

 The downside of a repeater is that while you get wider coverage, it tends to come at the cost of internet speed.
 This may be fine, depending on what you do.
 But if a high-speed internet connection is vital to your business, the access point may be the best solution.